 Centralized automatic lubrication systems lubricate multiple points from a single system, offering significant advantages compared to conventional lubrication systems like a grease gun.
 There are many configurations, such as single-line parallel, series progressive, dual-line and multi-line.
 Each has its advantages and disadvantages, and thus its specific application areas.
 Graco focuses on single-line parallel and series progressive systems.

 Single-line parallel system

-A single line parallel system is the simplest automatic lubrication system.
-A pump pressurizes a main supply line and fills a number of individual piston distributors or injectors.
+A single-line parallel system is the simplest automatic lubrication system.
+A pump pressurizes the main supply line and fills several individual piston distributors or injectors.
 Each injector serves one lubrication point and can be easily adjusted to deliver a precise amount of lubricant with a high degree of accuracy.

 The injectors operate independently of each other.
 The advantage of this is that failure of an individual injector, or a blocked supply line, does not disrupt the rest of the system.

-System design and quotation is generally easier for a single line parallel system.
+System design and quotation are generally easier for a single-line parallel system.
 The system designer simply has to count and group the lubrication points on a machine to obtain the total number of injectors needed.

 1 Lubrication pump – 2 Lubrication dispense – 3 Piston distributor – 4 Injector – 5 Vent valve – 6 Manifold – 7 Pressure switch

 - Basic monitoring with pressure switch ensures the system is operating properly